 It’s bad enough that Memorial Day is supposed to be commemorated on May 30th … not May 27th, 28th, 29th or May 31st.
 It makes no difference on what day of the week the 30th falls, that’s when Memorial Day is supposed to be observed.
-But that solemn tradition ended over fifty years ago.
+This year we are fortunate that the 30th landed on a Monday, but as a rule, that solemn tradition ended over fifty years ago.

 That’s because the United States Congress, in 1968, passed the Uniform Monday Holiday Act, which moved four holidays, including Memorial Day, from their traditional dates to a specified Monday in order to give Americans 3-day weekends.
 After all, what’s more important … one-hundred-plus years of American tradition or one more 3-day weekend?

 It’s bad enough few Americans understand that Veterans Day in November is intended to honor all those who have worn a uniform serving in this nation’s Military, especially those still living.
 But it’s pitiful that most Americans can’t seem to comprehend that Memorial Day is the one day a year when we are asked to remember those who gave their lives for this country.